Animal Information and Licensing

-To speak to a CSO with animal questions or concerns call 612-861-9823.
+To speak to a CSO regarding animal questions or concerns call 612-861-9823.
 Please leave a message and your call will be returned.

 The City of Richfield contracts with the City of Bloomington for use of their animal shelter.
-Impounded animals in Richfield are transported to the shelter located at 9920 Logan Ave.
-S. in Bloomington.
-To reach Bloomington animal shelter call 952-563-4942.
+Impounded animals in Richfield are transported to the Bloomington shelter located at 9920 Logan Ave.
+S. To reach Bloomington's animal kennel call 952-563-4942.

 For lost and found animals, please call Police dispatch at 612 861-9898 or Richfield Public Safety at 612-861-9800.

-- Animals in Richfield that are six months of age and older must be licensed.
+- Animals six months of age and older must be licensed.
 A current rabies vaccination certificate must be provided at the time the license is purchased.
+The application, rabies certificate and fee can be mailed or dropped off at Richfield City Hall, 6700 Portland Ave.
+S., Richfield, MN 55423.
+You cannot apply for an animal license online.

 - A multi-pet license is required for households that have more than two dogs or two cats.